Thank you for entrusting us with the care of your pet.

 • The final say will lie with the practice

-Neutering is a routine, everyday procedure carried out by vets, but for pet owners it can be an understandably worrying time as it may be the first time your pet has been away from you and their home.
+Neutering is a routine, everyday procedure carried out by our vets, but for pet owners it can be an understandably worrying time as it may be the first time your pet has been away from you and their home.
 It is also often the first time they have an anaesthetic.
 We are so confident of the quality of our care here, that we are guaranteeing the safety and quality of our routine neutering surgeries.
-As far as we are aware, no other vet offers this complete peace of mind.
+As far as we are aware, no other vet offers this peace of mind.

 We have total confidence in our surgical techniques and post-operative care, so we give you this promise: